 You want to be sure you are selecting sunglasses that offer plenty of eye and facial coverage, fitting your face shape or specific activity for which they will be used.
 This will ensure that minimal amounts of harmful radiation reach your eye, and that the tender skin around your eyes is protected.
 Proper coverage, along with a UV-filtering lens, can reduce the chances of skin cancer developing here.
 Those with light-colored eyes are even more susceptible.
 So, whether you’re planning on wearing the sunglasses every day or for a specific activity like running, hopping on the bike, or working in the garden, coverage is important!

 We’ve all seen them: impulse-buy-sunglasses at the checkout counter, likely at your local convenience store or gas station.
 While these may seem like a quick solution to protect your eyes in a pinch, they could actually be doing you more harm than good.
 These sunglasses likely do not have proper UV-filtration technology, are often not polarized*, and are certainly not fitted to you by an optical professional to determine coverage.
 These sunglasses tend to simply shade the eye, still letting in that harmful radiation and glare.

 *Polarization: the process by which a lens filters horizontal glare before it reaches the eye.
 This could come from the surface of water, a wet road, or a dew-covered golf course in the morning!

 Summer is here, and we at Honest Eye Doctor want to make sure you have the proper eyewear to keep your eyes safe while you have fun in the sun -- and look great doing it!
-Schedule an appointment with us today at our East Round Rock office, and we look forward to seeing you soon!
+Schedule an appointment with us today at our Palm Valley Round Rock office, and we look forward to seeing you soon!